-Frederick R. Weisman Art Museum's mostly 20th-century collection contain the world's largest assemblage of works by ...
+Frederick R. Weisman Art Museum's mostly 20th-century collection contains the world's largest assemblage of works by ...
 More

 Frederick R. Weisman Art Museum

-Frederick R. Weisman Art Museum's mostly 20th-century collection contain the world's largest assemblage of works by Marsden Hartley and Alfred Maurer as well as paintings and prints by Georgia O'Keefe, Arthur Dove and Robert Motherwell.
+Frederick R. Weisman Art Museum's mostly 20th-century collection contains the world's largest assemblage of works by Marsden Hartley and Alfred Maurer, as well as paintings and prints by Georgia O'Keefe, Arthur Dove and Robert Motherwell.
 However, many critics consider the building itself to be a stunning piece of art.
 Designed by Frank Gehry, the flamboyant 1993 building is possibly the most talked-about structure in the Twin Cities.
 The museum's collections are displayed in galleries the New York Times has referred to as possibly the five best rooms for art viewing in the world.
 Admission is free.
-Due to a major expansion which will result in five new galleries, the museum is closed to the public until fall 2011.
 Visit the website for updates and additional information.

 I was so excited to go there because it looks so unique and like a great place to go, but inside it doesn't have that much to see, but the art work it did have was simply amazing I just think it should have a bigger selection of art.

 The Weisman Museum is a great thing to do whether in the morning or an afternoon or evening.
 It took us about a hour to go through everything.
 My favorite part was the little gift shop.
 They had a lot of really neat kitchen and household things that I didn't expect they would.
 Prices are very reasonable.

 I'll probably visit more often..especially for the gift shop.